Extracting total Amb programs from proofs: Implementation

 \subsection{Further directions for research}

-The undecidability of equality of real numbers, which is at the heart of our case study on infinite Gray code, is also a critical point in Gaussian elimination where one needs to find a non-zero entry in a non-singular matrix.
-Our approach makes it possible to search for such `pivot elements' in a concurrent way (see~\cite{HaskellGray}).
+\mps{\HT{Is it possible to refer to the Gaussian paper we have just written?} \UB{I cited it as 'to appear'.}} The undecidability of equality of real numbers, which is at the heart of our case study on infinite Gray code, is also a critical point in Gaussian elimination where one needs to find a non-zero entry in a non-singular matrix.
+As shown in~\cite{BergerSeisenbergerSpreenTsuiki22}, our approach makes it possible to search for such `pivot elements' in a concurrent way.
 A further promising research direction is to extend the work on coinductive presentations of compact sets in~\cite{Spreen20} to the concurrent setting.
-Finally, we would like to connect our approach with existing research on the semantics of nondeterminism and concurrency mentioned in the introduction.
-Our semantics does not support program transformation based on extensional equality, since continuous functions in our model are defined on the domain $D$ which is `intensional' since its partial order $\sqsubseteq$ does not reflect the interpretation of $a\in D$ as the set $\ddata(a)$.
-More precisely, defining an `extensional' preorder by $a \sqsubseteq' b \eqdef \ddata(a) \subseteq \ddata(b)$, can we identify subclasses of continuous functions on $D$ that respect $\sqsubseteq'$, or even more, can we find a restricted proof calculus that extracts functions that respect $\sqsubseteq'$?